Number : Season 23, serial 4 of 4.

-Therefore, during pre-production and rehearsals – husband and wife team Pip and Jane Baker stepped in and furnished a new second part, in only 3 days.
+Therefore, during pre-production and rehearsals – husband and wife team; Pip and Jane Baker stepped in and furnished a new second episode – in only 3 days.

 “Oh, indeed not.
 The Doctor’s well matched against himself [The Valeyard].
 One must destroy the other!”
 The Master

-The original conceived ending of Saward’s script, had the Doctor and The Valeyard cast into an infinite eternal time void – one unable to outwit the other.
-Producer JNT did not like this downbeat finale and worried it would give extra ammunition to Beeb top brass to cancel the show.
-As a result, he vetoed it.
+The original conceived ending of Saward’s script, had the Doctor and The Valeyard cast into an infinite eternal time-void.
+One – unable to outwit the other.
+Producer JNT did not like this downbeat finale and worried, it would give extra ammunition to BBC top-brass, to cancel the show; as a result, he vetoed it.

 Instead, we have the Doctor outwit the Valeyard – and escape the Matrix, causing an explosion; which destroys the Valeyard’s created reality.

-Once back at the trial room, we learn that Peri did not infact die on Thoros Beta due to the manipulated recording from the Matrix, but had actually escaped unharmed and married King Yrcanos.
+Once back in the trial room, we learn that Peri did not infact die on Thoros Beta, due to the manipulated recording from the Matrix; but had actually escaped unharmed and married King Yrcanos.

-The Doctor ends the episode by turning down the offer of the newly vacated Gallifreyian Presidency and leaves in the Tardis – with Mel.
+The Doctor ends the story, by turning down the offer of the newly vacated Gallifreyian Presidency and leaves in the Tardis; with Mel.

-What this new ending did; was undermine the power of the Valeyard character, by having the Doctor outwit him, like any other Who villain.
-Also, the retraction of Peri’s death undermined what had been a powerful scene in the previous to last episode – Mindwarp.
+What this new ending did; was undermine the power of the Valeyard character, by having the Doctor outwit the Valeyard; like any other Who villain.
+Also, the retraction of Peri’s death, undermined what had been a powerful scene – in the previous to last serial; Mindwarp.

 JNT wanted a more upbeat ending, all round but in doing so, undid some of the good work that Trial Of A Time Lord had created.

 Had Robert Holmes script drafts been seen through to conclusion, then Trial Of A Time Lord would have ended, in a much darker and unresolved conclusion of; the Doctor and Valeyard – locked in eternal combat.

-In doing so – though, it would have probably been the end of the show, as the Beeb chiefs would likely have axed it but at least, it would have ended memorably.
+In doing so – though, it would have probably been the end of the show, as the BBC chiefs would likely have axed it – but at least; it would have ended memorably.